 Hot breakfast selections, including made to order omelets and fresh pancakes off of the griddle, are offered along with a variety of hot luncheon items.

 Special Diet Considerations

 The dining services staff welcomes student input and comments.
-Please talk with a Student Government representative or with the dining services general manager.
-Use the comment board located in the Lehr and Phillips dining halls.
+It’s always best to voice your concerns directly to a member of our management team for instant feedback and answers to your questions.
+Feel free to talk with a Student Government representative as well.
+Use the comment board located in the Lehr and Phillips dining hall.

 U.S. mail is distributed each day—except Saturdays, Sundays, and holidays—to students’ residence hall mailboxes.
-Student packages (UPS, FedEx, etc.) are delivered to Mail Services located in the Humanities Center–001.
+Please see your RA for mail delivery.

 FedEx is available through the Mailroom, Humanities Center Room 001

 (Student's in College Houses/apts. will use street address and zip code below)